javbotero/Outer-Coast/_includes/faq.md

 At the earliest, fall 2017, with admitted students enrolling in fall 2018.
 We want to emphasize that this is the most optimistic possible timeline.

-If you’re interested in applying, <a href="#modal1" class="blue-grey-text body-link modal-trigger">let us know</a>.
+If you’re interested in applying, <a href="{{ site.root }}/contact" class="blue-grey-text body-link">let us know</a>.
 We’ll keep in touch and contact you when applications are open.

 ### Will there be any gender-based eligibility requirements?